jeonghanlee/zoom-update/README.md

 ![Linter Run](https://github.com/jeonghanlee/zoom-update/workflows/Linter%20Run/badge.svg)

-Zoom update Environment in the Debian Linux.
+Zoom install / update Environment in the Debian / Fedora Linux.

 ## Backgroud

-Zoom doesn't support an automatic update in Debian Linux, so I have to go their site and download the latest package manually.
+Zoom doesn't support an automatic update in Debian / Fedora Linux, so I have to go their site and download the latest package manually.
 This repository is designed to reduce this workflow.
+In addition, one can use this repository in order to install zoom directly.

 ## Requirements

 The following packages are required.
+In most cases, they are already installed by default.

 ```bash
 wget make procps